-- Once the dutch oven is hot, add the olive oil.
+- Once the dutch oven is hot, add the coconut or olive oil.
 Next, place the chuck roast in the dutch oven salt side down.
 Sprinkle the remaining salt on the other side of the beef.

 - Sear the beef for 6-8 minutes on each side until it has developed a golden brown crust.
 Remove the beef from the dutch oven and set aside.